axeprpr/excel-ai-analysis/README.md

 - invalid `.xlsx` files fall back to placeholder schema scaffolding
 - `.xls` is not truly parsed yet
 - AI text-to-SQL is still heuristic and local-rule based
+- the LLM-backed SQL planning path is experimental and falls back to the local planner on provider errors or unsafe SQL
 - MCP chart output currently returns payload and endpoint info for downstream execution; it does not yet execute the chart MCP inside the Go request path

 ## Architecture